chrismacp/chrismacp.github.io/_posts/2019-07-29-testing-exceptions-in-java-with-assertj.md

 First of all though, here is how I progressed in this area before now...

-## JUnit 'expected' annotation parameter
+## JUnit 'expected' Annotation Parameter

 At first, all that I knew about was the '[expected][3]' parameter of JUnit's @Test annotation.
 This allows you to specify the exception class you expect will be thrown and if that indeed occurs during test execution then the test will pass.